Please adhere to the following guidelines when creating your abstract poster for REI Week 2023. Each presenter is required to print their own poster.

 Font: Century Gothic should be used for all text.
-This font can be used in all caps or title casing for the title of your abstract.
+Capitalize only the first word, proper names or abbreviations, and the first letter of a word that follows a colon.
 Use sentence casing for the body of your abstract content.

 Note: Sharp Sans Display is the primary brand font and is available to download from the brand portal, but not available on most computers.
 If you have access to Sharp Sans Display, please use this font.

 Color Palette: Use the Children’s primary color palette over other colors and palettes whenever possible.
 Tints of these colors may be used as long as they don’t make up more than 25% of the area where they are being used.
 Below are the official colors for Children’s National: